Tontonjo/joix/README.md

 The installation and startup will not allow you to change anything, but once it has booted, it's debian and docker so you can do whatever you want.

 - Read the WARNING please :-) -  or cry when you lose everything
-- Wipe the drive you'll use for the installation if needed.
 - Write ISO on USB key with RUFUS or load it on a VM
 - Boot on ISO and press enter to install Joix
 - Wait for the magic to happen after 2 reboots